mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 <li>Complex Typography An example which utilises many different GSUB and GPOS features together - first without GSUB and GPOS:</li>
 <li>Text Justification using Kashida</li>
 </ul>

-<p>A full list of feature tags is at <a href="http://www.microsoft.com/typography/otspec/featurelist.htm">http://www.microsoft.com/typography/otspec/featurelist.htm</a></p>
+A full list of feature tags is at <a href="http://www.microsoft.com/typography/otspec/featurelist.htm">http://www.microsoft.com/typography/otspec/featurelist.htm</a>

-<p>In mPDF, the following features are on by default:</p>
+In mPDF, the following features are on by default:

 <ul>
 <li>GSUB features: <code>locl ccmp pref blwf abvf pstf pres abvs blws psts haln rlig calt liga clig mset</code> (all scripts)</li>
 <li>GSUB features: <code>isol fina fin2 fin3 medi med2 init nukt akhn rphf rkrf half vatu cjct cfar</code> (for appropriate scripts e.g. Indic, Arabic)</li>
 <li>GPOS features: <code>abvm blwm mark mkmk curs cpsp dist requ</code> [<code>kern</code>]</li>
 </ul>

-<p>NB '<code>requ</code>' is not listed in the Microsoft registry of Feature tags; however it is found in the Arial Unicode MS font (it repositions the baseline for punctuation in Kannada script).</p>
+NB '<code>requ</code>' is not listed in the Microsoft registry of Feature tags; however it is found in the Arial Unicode MS font (it repositions the baseline for punctuation in Kannada script).

-<p><code>kern</code> is used in some fonts to reposition marks etc. and is essential for correct display, so in mPDF <code>kern</code> is on by default when any non-Latin script is used.</p>
+<code>kern</code> is used in some fonts to reposition marks etc. and is essential for correct display, so in mPDF <code>kern</code> is on by default when any non-Latin script is used.

-<p>Complex scripts require a "shaping engine" to re-order glyphs and apply the OTL features by syllable.
+Complex scripts require a "shaping engine" to re-order glyphs and apply the OTL features by syllable.
 MS Word and Wordpad run on the Windows platform use "Uniscribe", whereas some browsers such as FireFox and OpenOffice use Pango/HarfBuzz.
-The different shaping engines (and indeed different versions of them) can produce different results.</p>
+The different shaping engines (and indeed different versions of them) can produce different results.

-<p>Different applications have different defaults (on/off) for some of the features e.g. kerning.</p>
+Different applications have different defaults (on/off) for some of the features e.g. kerning.

-<p>When testing mPDF, if text does not appear as you expect, ensure that the font is installed on your computer, and view the HTML in a browser.
-Also try copying/pasting the text into Wordpad/Word/OpenOffice and ensure that the correct font has been applied.</p>
+When testing mPDF, if text does not appear as you expect, ensure that the font is installed on your computer, and view the HTML in a browser.
+Also try copying/pasting the text into Wordpad/Word/OpenOffice and ensure that the correct font has been applied.

-<p>Note that Wordpad sometimes substitutes a different font if it does not like the one you have chosen, and does not even indicate that the substitution has occurred.</p>
+Note that Wordpad sometimes substitutes a different font if it does not like the one you have chosen, and does not even indicate that the substitution has occurred.

 # CSS control of font features

-<p>See <a href="http://www.w3.org/TR/css3-fonts/#font-rend-props">http://www.w3.org/TR/css3-fonts/#font-rend-props</a> for information about CSS3 and font-features.</p>
+See <a href="http://www.w3.org/TR/css3-fonts/#font-rend-props">http://www.w3.org/TR/css3-fonts/#font-rend-props</a> for information about CSS3 and font-features.

-<p>The following are supported in mPDF:</p>
+The following are supported in mPDF:

 <ul>
 <li><code>font-variant-position</code></li>
 <li><code>font-variant-caps</code></li>